About the School

 Throughout the years, School of Nursing faculty have played a pivotal role in advancing the growing field of nursing research.
 Current faculty research focuses on measures to test feeding tube placement, sensory problems in long-term care elders, sustaining exercise in middle age and elderly, nursing diagnosis, falls and fear of falling, health systems, adolescent mothers, physical activity, obesity, asthma and pain in children, dance therapy, autism, sleep, pediatric palliative care, natural disasters, taste post-cancer and other topics.

 The School of Nursing is located at the Medical Center Campus of Saint Louis University.
-The Medical Center also includes the schools of Medicine and Public Health, the Doisy College of Health Sciences, and the centers for Health Care Ethics, Center for Interprofessional Education (IPE) and Research and the Center for Advanced Dental Education.
+The Medical Center also includes the School of Medicine, School of Public Health and Social Justice, Doisy College of Health Sciences, and the Centers for Health Care Ethics, Center for Interprofessional Education (IPE) and Research and the Center for Advanced Dental Education.

 The mission of the School of Nursing is education of "the whole person"-mind, body, heart and spirit, within a dynamic, diverse and technological society.
 The School of Nursing, an integral unit of Saint Louis University, seeks to fulfill its mission of education and leadership in the development of nursing as a discipline and profession through teaching, research, practice, and service in ways consistent with the Catholic, Jesuit values of the University.
 The School of Nursing acts responsibly by setting priorities and exercising stewardship to assure the best use of its resources.

 The School, through the teaching component of the mission, prepares students at baccalaureate, master's, post-master's, and doctoral levels for professional nursing practice and interprofessional collaboration to care for the whole person, the "cura personalis".
 The School creates a student-centered environment that recognizes and actively addresses the diverse learning needs of students and an academic climate that promotes intellectual inquiry among faculty and students.

 The School, through the research component of the mission, advances the active engagement of faculty and the involvement of students in the innovative scholarly process of discovery, dissemination, and translation of knowledge.
 The School promotes interprofessional collaboration in the conduct of research to maintain or improve health.